 NIH Releases Response to IOM Report on LGBT Health

-January 7, 2013 by Robin Maril, Legislative Counsel, Administrative Advocacy
+January 7, 2013 by Robin Maril, Senior Legislative Counsel

 The National Institutes of Health (NIH) recently released a report response to the Institute of Medicine’s (IOM) March report, “The Health of Lesbian, Gay, Bisexual, and Transgender People: Building a Foundation for a Better Understanding.”
 The IOM report provides the first comprehensive overview of the health of LGBT populations in the country and scientific research needs.
 The NIH LGBT Research Coordinating Committee (RCC) was tasked with identifying gaps and areas of opportunity for NIH to consider as a result of the IOM recommendations.